eggjs/egg-bin/README.md

 You can pass any mocha argv.

 - `-x` add dir ignore coverage, support multiple argv
+- `--prerequire` prerequire files for coverage instrument, you can use this options if load files slowly when call `mm.app` or `mm.cluster`
 - also support all test params above.

 #### environment